-This project aims to improve the livelihoods and wellbeing of small ruminant farming families, focusing on the inclusion of women, by developing strategies for improved, sustainable production and value chain engagement
+This project aimed to improve the livelihoods and wellbeing of small ruminant farming families, focusing on the inclusion of women, by developing strategies for improved, sustainable production and value chain engagement.

-Livestock numbers have increased in Pakistan in recent decades, but this has not been matched by increases in fodder availability or overall productivity.
+Although livestock numbers in Pakistan increased in recent decades, this has not been matched by increases in fodder availability or overall productivity.
 Key priority areas for Pakistan at both national and provincial levels include improved livestock research and extension capacity.

 Through previous ACIAR research projects, clear opportunities for small ruminant families, particularly women, were identified to capitalise on the strong demand for sheep and goat meat in Pakistan.

-This three year project can make a significant contribution to this longer term vision by deepening our understanding of on-farm constraints that currently limit productivity, introduce and ground-truth a first set of simple interventions that are likely to improve the survival and growth of animals, and identify opportunities for women and their families to engage more effectively and profitably with small ruminant value chains.
+This project makes a significant contribution to this longer term vision by deepening our understanding of on-farm constraints that currently limit productivity, introduce and ground-truth a first set of simple interventions that are likely to improve the survival and growth of animals, and identify opportunities for women and their families to engage more effectively and profitably with small ruminant value chains.